Alternatives to FamGenix: a 2026 field guide for clinical pedigree software

 Evagene

-Where Evagene falls short against FamGenix: it does not currently include BOADICEA v6 or Tyrer-Cuzick v8, and its cancer-risk set — BRCAPRO, MMRpro, PancPRO — is narrower than FamGenix's breadth.
+Where Evagene falls short against FamGenix: it does not bundle BOADICEA v6 — that model is licensed by the University of Cambridge, so Evagene exports a ##CanRisk 2.0 pedigree file for the canonical run at canrisk.org rather than computing BOADICEA in-app — its Tyrer-Cuzick is an IBIS-style approximation rather than the official IBIS v8 binary, and it does not run QRISK3.
+FamGenix runs official BOADICEA v6, Tyrer-Cuzick v8, Gail, Claus, and QRISK3 simultaneously from one pedigree, which for a breast/ovarian-dominated clinical practice is a genuine advantage.
 Pricing is not yet published (Evagene is in Alpha with free access via waiting list), so direct price comparison with FamGenix's tiers is not possible today.
-For services whose work is dominated by breast and ovarian risk assessment, FamGenix's cancer-risk set is a genuine advantage.
 For services whose work is broader and that want AI and programmatic access alongside cancer risk, Evagene is the intended fit.

 Feature comparison matrix